-Andrew Garfield & Emma Stone Resurrect Rumors, Ex Boyfriend Loved Oscars Speech
+Andrew Garfield & Emma Stone Resurrect Rumors, Ex-Boyfriend Loved Oscars Speech

 — The Sun Showbiz (@TheSunShowbiz) February 27, 2017

-In fact, it was a gracious, mature and humble Oscars speech, which got highly rated by most of the attendees.
-Not only did she thank her costar Ryan Gosling for “always raising the bar and for being the greatest partner,” but she also gave Damien Chazelle, the director of La La Land, for giving her “opportunity to be a part of a project that was so special and once in a lifetime.”
+In fact, it was a gracious, mature, and humble Oscars speech, which was highly rated by most of the attendees.
+Not only did she thank her co-star Ryan Gosling for “always raising the bar and for being the greatest partner,” but she also thanked Damien Chazelle, the director of La La Land, for giving her “opportunity to be a part of a project that was so special and once in a lifetime.”

 She concluded her speech with a hint towards the great work she will go on to do from here.